Want a close relationship with your child? Check out these parenting principles that can help you discipline and enjoy parenthood.

 10. Do what works for you

-For every advice you hear, whether from me, other moms, or friends, tailor it to suit you and your family.
+For every piece of advice you hear, whether from me, other parents, or friends, tailor it to suit you and your family.
 No one cares more about your child or knows him better than you do.
-Effective parenting isn’t a one-size-fits-all manual—what works for one (or even many) may not apply to your situation.
+Parenting isn’t a one-size-fits-all manual—what works for one (or even many) may not apply to your situation.

 Yes, listen to advice and even give it a try.
 But filter it through the lens of what works for your particular situation.

-These effective parenting tips apply to so many situations, from picky eating to potty training and beyond.
+These parenting principles apply to so many situations, from picky eating to potty training and beyond.

 For instance, embrace your child’s temperament instead of trying to change it.
-Before disciplining, honor the impulse that drove his behavior to begin with.
-Talk about emotions so he has a better way of communicating them.
+Honor the impulse that drove his behavior to begin with.
+Teach him about emotions so he has a better way of communicating them.

-Model the behavior you want to see and teach by example.
-Focus on staying calm, even above giving consequences or teaching a lesson.
-And lastly, even with all the effective parenting advice you hear, do what works for you—you know your family best.
+Model the behavior you want to see, and focus on staying calm, even above giving consequences or teaching a lesson.
+And lastly, even with all the advice you hear, do what works for you.

-These principles have guided me all these years and reminded me of the bigger picture—I hope they can be helpful to you as well.
+These parenting principles have guided me all these years—I hope they can be helpful to you as well.